soulwing/fluent-jdbc/README.md

 Performing Queries and Updates
 ==============================

-`SQLTemplate` provides builder-pattern-based API for executing queries and updates.
+`SQLTemplate` provides an API that is based on the *builder* and *command* patterns for executing queries and updates.

 ### Retrieving Rows